Origins of the War of 1812

-British goals
+British Goals

 The British Empire was engaged in a life-and-death war against Napoleon and could not allow the Americans to help the enemy, regardless of their lawful neutral rights to do so.
 As Horsman explained, "If possible, England wished to avoid war with America, but not to the extent of allowing her to hinder the British war effort against France.
 Moreover... a large section of influential British opinion, both in the government and in the country, thought that America presented a threat to British maritime supremacy."

 Defending British North America

-According to Historian Andrew Lambert, the British had one main goal as a response to the invasion of the Canada, that was the prosecution of war against the United states and to defend British North America: "The British had no interest in fighting this war, and once it began, they had one clear goal: keep the United States from taking any part of Canada".
-Britain's policy was to effect the end of the war, though continuous campaigning, which would influence the people of the United states and Government policy.
+According to Historian Andrew Lambert, the British had one main goal as a response to the invasion of the Canada, that was the prosecution of war against the United States and to defend British North America: "The British had no interest in fighting this war, and once it had begun, they had one clear goal: keep the United States from taking any part of Canada".
+Britain's policy was to effect the end of the war, through continuous campaigning, which would influence the people of the United States and Government policy.